Central Public Works Department

+The Central Public Works Department (CPWD, केंद्रीय लोक निर्माण विभाग) is a department under the Ministry of Housing and Urban Affairs of India and is in charge of public sector works.
+It serves as the builder, developer and manager of Central government properties.
+With time, its area of operations has also expanded to roadways and Bridge engineering.

-It is headed by the Director General (DG) who is also the Principal Technical Advisor to the Government of India.
-The regions and sub-regions are headed by Special DGs and Additional DGs respectively, while the zones in all state capitals (except a few) are headed by Chief Engineers.
-Nowadays, a new post of Chief Project Manager (CPM) has been created to head major prestigious projects of CPWD.
-CPMs are equivalent to the rank of Chief Engineers in CPWD.
+It is headed by the Director General (DG), who is also the Principal Technical Advisor to the Government of India.
+The regions and sub-regions are headed by Special DGs and Additional DGs respectively, while the zones in all state capitals (except a few) are headed by the Chief Engineers.
+Nowadays, a Chief Project Manager (CPM) is also there to head major prestigious projects of CPWD.
+CPMs was equivalent to the rank of Chief Engineers in CPWD.The Chief Architect of CPWD also acts as chairman of local body to approve the Government Buildings.
 With country wide presence, the strength of CPWD is its ability to undertake construction of Complex Projects even in difficult terrains and maintenance in post construction stage.

-It is the prime engineering department of Government of union of India and its specifications and manuals are followed by local public works departments and engineering wing of other departments.

 CPWD consists of three wings in execution field – B&R (Buildings and Roads), E&M (Electrical and Mechanical) and horticulture.